 - Vision Zero

-Vision Zero is an international movement that aspires to reduce the number of people who die or are seriously injured in traffic crashes to zero.
-Austin’s Vision Zero Action Plan (PDF) defines a community-wide approach to reach this goal by 2025.
+Vision Zero is an international movement that aspires to reduce the number of people who are killed or seriously injured in traffic crashes to zero.
+Austin’s Strategic Mobility Plan defines the community-wide approach to reach this goal for our community.

 - Bicycle parking